Predicting Forecast Error for the HRRR Using LSTM Neural Networks: A Comparative Study Using New York and Oklahoma State Mesonets: Data

 \subsubsection{High-Resolution Rapid Refresh Forecast System}

 The High-Resolution Rapid Refresh (HRRR) forecast system, developed by the National Oceanic and Atmospheric Administration (NOAA) in 2014 \citep{Dowell2022}, employs a cloud-resolving, convection-allowing implementation of the Advanced Research version of the Weather Research and Forecasting (WRF-ARW) model as its dynamical core \citep{NCEP_HRRR}.
 HRRR is optimal for short-range forecasting and is designed with a particular focus on the evolution of precipitating systems to aid with situational awareness \citep{Dowell2022}.
-HRRR operates on a spatial resolution of 3-kilometer Lambert Conformal Grid spanning the continental United States \citep{NCEP_HRRR} and is initialized every hour, providing hourly forecasts out to 18 hours.
+HRRR uses a 3-kilometer Lambert Conformal Grid spanning the continental United States \citep{NCEP_HRRR} and is initialized every hour, providing hourly forecasts out to 18 hours.
 Although the HRRR is capable of longer (48-hour) forecasts with 00, 06, 12, 18 UTC initializations \citep{Dowell2022}, our research focuses on the first 18 hours, as this allows us to consistently analyze hourly initialization of LSTM performance.

 The HRRR’s fine spatial and temporal resolution, combined with advanced data assimilation techniques, as well as incorporating radar reflectivity, hybrid ensemble-variational assimilation of conventional weather observations, and cloud analysis for initializing stratiform cloud layers, makes it a critical tool for forecasters \citep{Dowell2022}.
 This reliance has driven significant development and improvement of the HRRR over the years.
-The LSTMs introduced herein are trained on three versions of the HRRR: HRRRv2 (January 2018 to 11 July 2018), HRRRv3 (12 July 2018 to 1 December 2020), and HRRRv4 (2 December 2020 to December 2023).
+The LSTMs introduced herein are trained on three versions of the HRRR: HRRRv2 (1 January 2018 to 11 July 2018), HRRRv3 (12 July 2018 to 1 December 2020), and HRRRv4 (2 December 2020 to 31 December 2023).
+To assess the impact of training across multiple HRRR versions, a cross-validation experiment was conducted using a Friedman test with Nemenyi post-hoc analysis \citep{demsar2006statistical}.
+Results indicated no statistically significant degradation in model performance when training across versions, suggesting that the model learns relationships that are robust to version-specific differences.
 A detailed list of the meteorological variables from the HRRR used as features in training the LSTMs is provided in Table \ref{tab:combined_features}.